 All this is compressed into the simple formula which says: Confront the seeming impossibility with a praesidium.
 Certainly that remedy is short and sweet, but is it sensible?
-Justification is required, so I proceed to supply it.
+Justification is required, so I proceed to supply it:

-Our Blessed Lady, that woman of history, that all-purpose Person whose many roles are set out in her Litanies, is above all else the Mother, made for that by the Holy Trinity.
-St. Augustine terms her the fruit of the eternal deliberation.
-She is necessarily the infinitely perfect Mother, first of Jesus and then of all men, even of those who do not know her, as declared by the Council.
+Our Blessed Lady, that woman of history, that allpurpose person whose many roles are set out in her litanies, is above all else the mother, made for that by the Holy Trinity.
+St Augustine terms her the fruit of the eternal deliberation.
+She is necessarily the infinitely perfect mother, first of Jesus and then of all men, even of those who do not know her, as declared by the council.
 They have all been given to her to mother.
-Her will to do that very thing is no less than her will to mother Jesus: the one is a prolongation of the other, as the tree is of the root.
+Her will to do that very thing is no less than her will to mother Jesus: the one is a prolongation of the other, as the tree is to the root.

 But there is this difference.
-In receiving and mothering

-the Lord her action was unfettered.
+In receiving and mothering the Lord her action was unfettered.
 It was completely attuned to her faith and her will.
 So far as we can see, it did not depend on any other elements.
-She said "Fiat" and the work was done: God was made flesh in her.
-Her upbringing of her Child was not less in quality.
+She said 'Fiat' and the work was done: God was made flesh in her.
+Her upbringing of her child was not less in quality.
 We could not by any stretch of the imagination conceive her as falling short in any particular.
-She gave to her beloved Son all that even He, the divine One, could hope to receive, because the Holy Spirit co-operated in her mothering and He continues to do so with the same infinitude in that new phase of her mothering which concerns all mankind.
+She gave to her beloved son all that even he, the Divine One, could hope to receive, because the Holy Spirit co-operated in her mothering and he continues to do so with the same infinitude in that new phase of her mothering which concerns all mankind.